 In celestial mechanics, one usually assumes that the celestial bodies are point masses without any size.
-Such an assumption is justified by the fact that when a celestial body is a perfect sphere with uniform mass distribution, outside the region of such a sphere, its gravitational force is equivalent to a point mass with all the masses concentrated at the center of the sphere.
+Such an assumption is justified by the fact that when a celestial body is a perfect sphere with uniform mass distribution, outside the region of such a sphere, its gravitational force is equivalent to a point mass with all the mass concentrated at the center of the sphere.

-Meanwhile a planet (or a star) is usually not a perfect sphere, but closer to an ellipsoid with small eccentricity.
+Meanwhile a planet (or a star) is usually not a perfect sphere, but closer to an ellipsoid with a small eccentricity.
 In this case, the gravitational force can be seen as a Kepler problem with a symmetric perturbation satisfying conditions \eqref{eq;symm-cond}.
-To be more precise, let's assume the center of the ellipsoid is located at the origin, and under the spherical coordinates,
+To be more precise, let's assume the center of the ellipsoid is located at the origin, and in spherical coordinates,

 its boundary is a surface of revolution with respect to the $z$-axis satisfying